davidad/davidad.github.io/source/_posts/2014-02-28-python-to-scheme-to-assembly-1.markdown

 * * *

-In this post, we're going to consider a very simple toy problem: recursively summing up a list of numbers[^1].
+In this article, we're going to consider a very simple toy problem: recursively summing up a list of numbers[^1].
 Let's look at this function in Python.

 ```python